 When you breathe, your lungs inflate and deflate, but how does your body make that happen?
 One way they do that is your diaphragm moves to pull air in, and then push it out.
 This happens all day, every day, though the breathing rate may change.
 No matter how quickly you are breathing, your diaphragm moves at about an inch per second.

 That may sound like a lot, and for the short distance that they move, that is pretty quick.
 But when you do the math and look at it in the scope of miles per hour, it's actually moving at a pretty slow 0.05 mph.
 Still, the swallowing part has got to move faster than that, right?

-When you swallow food, it can feel like you're bringing food into your stomach very quickly, which is partly true.
-But once the bite of food enters your esophagus, it slows down an awful lot.
+Swallowing food can feel like you're bringing food into your stomach quickly, which is partly true.
+But once the bite of food enters your esophagus, it slows down.
 Waves of contractions down your throat bring food to your stomach at about three quarters of an inch per second, which is even slower than your teeth move when chewing.

 Depending on how much you've had to drink, relieving your bladder can take a few seconds or up to a minute (or longer if you're Tom Hanks.)
 How much you've had to drink can also change the level of pressure on your bladder, which will in turn influence how fast urine leaves your body.
-While there are variations, of course, there is a rough average for how fast humans pee, and it's a little faster than you might think.
+While there are variations, of course, there is a rough average for how fast humans pee, and it's faster than you might think.